confidential-computing/governance/scoping.md

   without exposing it to the rest of the system**, reducing exposure to sensitive data and providing greater control and transparency for users.

+The TAC observed the following issues with the above text:

-The use of "encrypted" is again seen as problematic.
-In addition, the text is at best ambiguous about the scope, as the text about tools is constrained to "TEE" development, but the aims are broader, applying to protecting "data in use", where all of Figure 1 would claim to be about protecting data in use.
+1. The use of "encrypted" is again seen as problematic.

+2. The text is ambiguous about the scope, as the text about tools is constrained to "TEE" development, but the aims are broader, applying to protecting "data in use", where all of Figure 1 would claim to be about protecting data in use.

 * **[Mark Russinovich blog](https://azure.microsoft.com/en-us/blog/introducing-azure-confidential-computing/)**: Put simply, confidential computing offers a protection that to date has been missing from public clouds,